tomjar/ecommerceBookStoreDemo/README.md

 # ecommerceBookStoreDemo
 This is a java web app that simulates a e-commerce store.
-This was developed as a univeristy project, wes it has many security issues, coding flaws, and probably other things that greatly need improvement.
+This was developed as a univeristy project, this project has many security issues, coding flaws, and probably other things that greatly need improvement.
 JAVA is a good language for large corporate websites, probably not this little shopping cart application.